markNZed/TaskFlow/nodes/README.md

   * update
   * start

-The Processor communicates with the Hub using the object `task.processor` Only the Processor write to `task.processor`.
+The Processor communicates with the Hub using the object `task.node` Only the Processor write to `task.node`.

-`task.processor.command` may be be one of:
+`task.node.command` may be be one of:
   * update
   * start
   * error